projectitis/aseprite-script-palettize/README.md

 - Run the palettize script
 - Click `Select file` to browse for a PNG palette file
 - Once the palette has loaded, clicking any swatch will remove it
+- Select the color range to adjust (e.g. "Greens", "Purples" or "Global")
-- Change the HSV sliders to get the best palette mapping
+- Change the HSV sliders to adjust the selected range and get the best palette mapping
 - Once you are ready, click `Convert to indexed mode and apply palette` to do exactly that

 ![screenshot](screenshot.png)